 Tip #4: Connect to the Server Closest to Your Destination

 Another good tip to remember is that you should always choose a server to connect to that is as close as possible to the sites or services you want to visit for the best results.
 With all the encryption and decryption, VPNs will slow down your Internet.
-If you want to have faster results, especially if you want to stream video, you want to choose servers close to the destination.
+If you want to have faster results, you want to choose servers close to the destination.

 Since you want the fastest speeds possible, try to find out the speed performance of the various VPNs.
 Many of the companies are transparent with their speeds, and you can often use reviews that can give you an indication as to how fast the service will be.

 Read More: New To VPN?
 Read Our Complete Guide for VPN Beginners